 33 partly while you were made a spectacle both by reproaches and tribulations, and partly while you became companions of those who were so treated;

-Verses 33 and 34 portray difficulties the readers of Hebrews endured as new believers such as public shame, imprisonment and loss of property.
+Verses 33 and 34 portray difficulties the readers of Hebrews endured as new believers, such as public shame, imprisonment, and loss of property.

 33 partly while you were made a spectacle

 The word “spectacle” carries the idea of theater.
 These Christians were put on a stage of intimidation and ridicule.
-Persecution of believer was a theatrical event for non-believers.
+Persecution of believers was a theatrical event for non-believers.
 They became a public spectacle.
 This is persecution by shame.

 both by reproaches

 “Reproaches” means that these believers suffered verbal abuse by public jeering and scoffing.

 “Tribulations” may refer to persecution.
 The word “tribulations” means pressure.
 These Christians were weighed down with troubles.
 They were triumphant by overcoming these troubles.
 Tribulation works patience (Ro 5:3).